-Commenting on the picture she has on her desk saying they’re beautiful kids and asking if they’re their children, and then commenting you got children around the same age is the good way of doing it instead.
+Commenting on the picture she has on her desk saying they’re beautiful kids and asking if they’re their children, and then commenting you got children around the same age is a good way of doing it instead.

-Creating stress, anxiety and fear make people more likely to do what the Social Engineer asks.
+Creating stress, anxiety, and fear make people more likely to do what the Social Engineer asks.

 Chapter 7: The Tools of Social Engineering

-Christopher Hadnagy goes into locks, lock-pickers, GPS, cameras etc.
+Christopher Hadnagy goes into locks, lock-pickers, GPS, cameras, etc.